rafalohaki/fast_io/readme.md

 - GCC 11.
 You can download the latest GCC compiler for windows here. https://bitbucket.org/ejsvifq_mabmip/mingw-gcc/src/master/ For Linux, you can watch this video to help you install the latest GCC easily. https://www.youtube.com/watch?v=qFToZjo2x24
-- VS 19.26
+- VS 19.28.29617
-- Clang 11 with libstdc++.
+- Clang 12 with GNU libstdc++, including windows.
 No Clang with libc++ yet since libc++ has not supported concepts and ranges headers.
+- Clang 12 with msvc stl.
 - Todo: Intel C++ Compiler

 ## Platform Support